DavisLaboratory/oppar/README.md

 library(devtools)
 install_github("DavisLaboratory/oppar", build_vignettes = TRUE)
 library(oppar)
+browseVignettes(package = "oppar") # opens up package vignette
 ```

-For a complete example workflow, and to learn about how `oppar` works, please refer to the [Wiki](https://github.com/DavisLaboratory/oppar/wiki).
+For a complete example workflow, and to learn about how `oppar` works, please refer to the package vignette or [Wiki](https://github.com/DavisLaboratory/oppar/wiki).

 To report bugs or for any other enquiries, please email hediyehzadeh.s@wehi.edu.au